BASEBALL CARDS JOSE CANSECO

 While Canseco continued mashing home runs for the A’s through the late 1980s and early 1990s, earning All-Star nods and Silver Slugger awards, the 1990s also brought controversy and allegations that would tarnish his legacy.
 Chief among these was Canseco’s tell-all book “Juiced” published in 2005, where he openly discussed and admitted to using steroids during his playing career.
 As one of baseball’s original “superstars” from the steroid era, Canseco’s cards from the late 1980s and early 1990s took on an added layer of intrigue – were these outlandish home run totals truly achievable without performance-enhancing drugs?

-Read also: 86 BASEBALL CARDS
+Read also: OLD JUDGE BASEBALL CARDS FOR SALE

 The steroid controversy that has dogged Canseco since retirement added a new dimension to his baseball cards.
 While icons from his playing days like the 1985 Donruss rookie and 1989 Upper Deck remain highly collectible, cards from his admitted steroid-using years in the late 1980s and early 1990s take on an almost “taboo” appeal.
 They are tangible remnants of baseball’s “dark ages” before drug testing, symbolizing both Canseco’s on-field prowess but also the performance-enhancing cloud that has followed his career post-retirement.